ShubhamGoel26/DS-GA-1011-Group-Project/README.md

 | LSTM    | 0.093            |
 | Mamba   | 0.12             |

+BERT and T5 outperform other models, while Mamba struggles with semantic reasoning, highlighting the limitations of its architecture for QA tasks.

+---

 ## Future Work

-- **BERT and T5:** Enhance performance through hyperparameter tuning, additional epochs, and regularization techniques.
+- **BERT**: Extend training with advanced learning rate schedules and incorporate into ensemble models.
+- **T5**: Optimize hyperparameters, apply regularization, and explore lightweight techniques like LoRA and pruning.
-- **LSTM:** Improve generalization with pre-trained embeddings and advanced attention mechanisms.
+- **LSTM**: Enhance architecture with pre-trained embeddings and self-attention mechanisms.
-- **Mamba:** Test on diverse datasets like Natural Questions or TriviaQA to refine its span-based QA capabilities.
+- **Mamba**: Experiment with task-specific pretraining and integrate self-attention for improved context modeling.